Dallas-area pastor gets 99 years in boy’s starvation death

-DALLAS (AP) — Prosecutors say a woman who operated a church at her Dallas-area home must serve 99 years in prison for her role in the 2015 starvation death of a toddler allegedly to rid him of a “demon.”
+DALLAS (AP) — A Dallas-area pastor who investigators say ordered that food be withheld from a toddler in order to rid him of a demon has been sentenced to 99 years in prison in the child’s 2015 starvation death.

-The Dallas Morning News reports jurors Friday convicted 52-year-old Aracely (ar-uh-SEL’-ee) Meza of felony injury to a child causing serious bodily injury.
+The Dallas Morning News reports that a jury on Friday convicted 52-year-old Aracely (ar-uh-SEL’-ee) Meza of felony injury to a child causing serious bodily injury.

-Investigators say Meza acted as a pastor in the unaffiliated church, she and the 2-year-old boy’s parents allegedly believed he had a “demon” inside him and that fasting would save him.
+Investigators say Meza and the boy’s parents believed the 2-year-old had a demon inside him and that fasting would save him.
+Prosecutors believe Benjamin Aparicio (ah-puh-REE’-see-oh) was denied food for more than three weeks.

-Prosecutors believe Benjamin Aparicio (ah-puh-REE’-see-oh) was denied food for more than three weeks before his March 2015 death.
+Police began investigating after receiving a tip that congregants at the evangelical nondenominational church had held a failed resurrection ceremony before the parents took the body to their native Mexico.
+Video of that ceremony was shown at the trial.

 Most Read Nation & World Stories